Ruka kwenda kwenye maudhui makuu

 Defending against attacks

-Even after withdrawals there are improvements that can be made to Ethereum's proof-of-stake protocol.
-One is known as view-merge(opens in a new tab) - a more secure fork-choice algorithm that makes certain sophisticated types of attack more difficult.
+There are improvements that can be made to Ethereum's proof-of-stake protocol.
+One is known as view-merge(opens in a new tab) - a more secure -choice algorithm that makes certain sophisticated types of attack more difficult.

-However, the relatively long time window does not provide a great user experience and creates opportunities for sophisticated "reorg" attacks.
-This problem can be solved using single slot finality (SSF).
+Reducing the time Ethereum takes to blocks would provide a better user experience and prevent sophisticated "reorg" attacks where attackers try to reshuffle very recent blocks to extract profit or censor certain transactions.
+Single slot finality (SSF) is a way to minimize the finalization delay.
 Right now there are 15 mins worth of blocks that an attacker could theoretically convince other validators to reconfigure.
-With single slot finality, there are 0.
-Users, from individuals to apps and exchanges, benefit from fast assurance that their transactions will not be reverted, and the network benefits by closing an attack vector.
+With SSF, there are 0.
+Users, from individuals to apps and exchanges, benefit from fast assurance that their transactions will not be reverted, and the network benefits by shutting down a whole class of attacks.

 Read about single slot finality